Ioannis-Stamatakis/price-prediction-athens-airbnb/README.md

 1. **Temporal Analysis**: Seasonal pricing patterns and demand forecasting
 2. **Deep Learning**: Neural network architectures for complex feature interactions
-3. **Multi-City Models**: Generalization across different European cities
+3. **Multi-City Models**: Generalization across different cities
 4. **Dynamic Pricing**: Real-time price optimization algorithms
 5. **External Factors**: Integration of events, weather, and economic indicators

+## Limitations

+**The dataset provided by inside.airbnb contains listings only near the center of Athens, suburb areas are not included so the prediction of these neighboorhoods will not be accurate**